leonidas/james.js/README.md

 `james.watch(glob, callback)` Watch files matching the `glob`.

 `james.dest(filename)` Returns a [Writable stream](http://nodejs.org/api/stream.html#stream_class_stream_writable).
+Handy if you want to concatenate files to one destination.

 `james.read(filename)` Read a file.
 Returns a `Pipeline` object.
 Use `Pipeline.stream`, if you need an access to the underlying ReadableStream.